QuekJingHao/SPOTTED-state-sponsored-troll-tweets-detection/README.md

 ## Featured Deliverables

 Here, we showcase the data visualisations in the project.
-Namely:

-Word frequency in troll and verified tweets:
+### 1) Word